 Why did Hootsuite remove their free plan?

 Hootsuite discontinued its free plan on March 31, 2023 as part of a strategic shift toward enterprise and mid-market customers.
-The free plan had long been a way for individuals and small businesses to get started, but Hootsuite determined that its resources were better focused on higher-value accounts.
-This decision pushed many smaller users toward alternatives like Buffer, Zoho Social, and PostPlanify.
+The decision pushed many smaller users toward alternatives that still offer free plans — including Buffer, Zoho Social, Agorapulse, Metricool, and Planable — and accelerated the broader exodus of creators and small businesses away from Hootsuite.

 Is Hootsuite worth the price in 2026?